Access our quick product overview videos

 As you begin to understand everything you’ll need to collect, the next step is to determine where that data currently lives.

-Property lease data may be the easiest to locate, since your real estate group is already tracking at least some of the that data in spreadsheets or some form of lease administration tool.
+Property lease data may be the easiest to locate, since your real estate group is already tracking at least some of the data in spreadsheets or some form of lease administration tool.
 However, you’ll probably find that the data being tracked is not complete, and you’ll need to go back to the physical copies to get more details.
 Those documents are likely to be found in drawers and file cabinets throughout your organization.
 This is where you’ll need the help of your real estate team to track it all down.

 Other types of asset leases may be more difficult.
 Chances are, you won’t find it in any central location.
 You’ll need to extract it from various systems as well as hard copies.